yurig93/oop_ex2/README.md

 ## Features
 ### Graph features
-This repo contains an implementation for a direct graph under `src/api`.
+This repo contains an implementation for a directed weighted graph under `src/api`.
 It also contains a set of graph algorithms to be used found in `DWGraph_Algo` class.
 - Save / Load graph.
-- Check if graph is strongly conncted using Tarjan's algorithm.
+- Check if graph is strongly connected using Tarjan's algorithm.
 - Find the shortest path between nodes (Dijkstra).
 - Calculate the weight between two nodes.

 ### Game features
 This repo contains a couple of strategy implementations which can be found at `src/gameClient/strategy`
-Each strategy implments a interface which helps the main game engine `GameEngine` generate move command for the agent.
+Each strategy implements an interface `IStrategy` which helps the main game engine `GameEngine` to generate move commands for the agents.
 - `BaseStrategy` - Contains basic logic and serves as a skeleton.
-It does not contains move deciding logic.
+It does not contain move deciding logic.
 - `SimpleStrategy` - Aims to send the closest agent free to a pokemon (based on sum of edge weights).
 - `HeatmapStrategy` (Default) - Aims to spread the agents as best as it can across the whole map (avoids clustering) by setting heat borders (best effort).
 Falls back to `SimpleStrategy` if not possible.
 - `MapDistanceStrategy` - Aims to send the closest agent free to a pokemon based on XY positions instead of edge weight.